Table of Contents

 However, repeated semantic stimuli (repetition priming) deactivates the prefrontal cortex, leading to the formation of implicit memory.
 Note that implicit memory is the type of memory that is remembered unconsciously, like tying your shoes or riding a bike.

 And it makes sense that the left prefrontal cortex is “deactivated” with repeated semantic stimuli.
-Because that this point, the brain can simply recall the memory related to that particular semantic stimuli, instead of processing the information through the left prefrontal cortex again.
+Because at this point, the brain can simply recall the memory related to that particular semantic stimuli, instead of processing the information through the left prefrontal cortex again.
 This means that the left prefrontal cortex is not needed as much when recalling a semantic memory, vs processing a novel semantic stimuli that is not known by memory.

 To explain it in an example, let’s say that a person is asked whether a word referred to concrete (“table”) or abstract (“truth”) entities.
 The first time the word, let’s say “pie”, is asked about, the person will take a moment to judge that it is a concrete object.
-But if the same word is asked about again (repeated semantic stimuli), then the person will give the same answer at a faster speed from memory without needed to re-think the answer.
+But if the same word is asked about again (repeated semantic stimuli), then the person will give the same answer at a faster speed from memory without needing to re-think the answer.

 Summary of the Semantic Role of the Left Prefrontal Cortex